Solutions

 </plist>

-To connect end users to W-Fi or VPN with a custom SCEP server, we'll do the following steps:
+The following steps show how to connect end users to Wi-Fi or VPN with a custom SCEP server.

-2. Replace the <CA_NAME>, with name you created in step 3.
-For example, if the name of the CA is "WIFI_AUTHENTICATION" the variables will look like this: $FLEET_VAR_CUSTOM_SCEP_PASSWORD_WIFI_AUTHENTICATION and FLEET_VAR_CUSTOM_SCEP_DIGICERT_DATA_WIFI_AUTHENTICATION.
+with the name you created in step 3.
+For example, if the name of the CA is "WIFI_AUTHENTICATION", the variables will look like this: $FLEET_VAR_CUSTOM_SCEP_PASSWORD_WIFI_AUTHENTICATION

 <?xml version="1.0" encoding="UTF-8"?>